Parenting

 You can find thoughtful encouragement in biblical narratives with good and bad examples of parenting.
 For example, you can read the story of Isaac and Rebekah (Genesis 24–27) and discover insights based on their parenting decisions.
 But these narratives need to be interpreted before you can understand what they have to say about parenting.

 There are also many clear instructions in the Bible that apply directly to parenting your kids.
 It’s essential to recognize that the things that Jesus asks His followers to do are the same principles that make you a good parent.
-Some of the best pieces of parenting advice you’ll find in the Bible are the calls to make Jesus the Lord of your life — that is, to put him in charge of your life — and listen to His commands to lead by serving, to love others as you love yourself and to live in a way that displays the fruit of the Spirit, which is the changes that result in your life from following God and walking in His Spirit (Galatians 5:22–26).
+Some of the best pieces of parenting advice you’ll find in the Bible are the calls to make Jesus the Lord of your life — that is, to put him in charge of your life — and listen to His commands to lead by serving, to love others as you love yourself and to live in a way that displays the fruit of the Spirit, which are the changes that result in your life from following God and walking in His Spirit (Galatians 5:22–26).

 As you are spiritually transformed, everyone in your life benefits, including your children.
 In his letter to the Ephesians, Paul — a follower of Christ who wrote many of the books in the Bible — gives some of the best parenting advice you’ll ever find: “Follow God’s example, therefore, as dearly loved children and walk in the way of love, just as Christ loved us and gave Himself up for us as a fragrant offering and sacrifice to God” (Ephesians 5:1–2, New International Version).